TERREMEMBER/znbase/docs/content/stable/deploy/kubernetes/clients.md

 ## Introduction

-This document describes options available for connecting to a Yugabyte cluster deployed within Kubernetes.
+This document describes options available for connecting to a ZNbase cluster deployed within Kubernetes.

 ## Prerequisites

-You must have a Yugabyte cluster set up according to the [Kubernetes deployment instructions.](../../kubernetes)
+You must have a ZNbase cluster set up according to the [Kubernetes deployment instructions.](../../kubernetes)

 ## Connecting from Within the Kubernetes Cluster